Xooa/xooa-python-sdk/README.md

 # XooaClient

-The official Xooa SDK for Python.
+The official Xooa SDK for Python to connect with the Xooa PaaS.

 - API version: v1
 - Package version: 1.0.0

-For more information, please visit [http://xooa.com/support](http://xooa.com/support)
+This class contains all the public functions available by SDK.

+This SDK refers to smart contract APIs available for Xooa platform.
+For more details, refer: <https://api.xooa.com/explorer>

+Note: XLDB and asset management APIs are not included in the SDK.

+The platform documentation is available at <https://docs.xooa.com>

 ## Requirements.